 Pradaxa® can be taken with or without food.
-The capsule should be swallowed whole with some water.
+The capsule should be swallowed whole with a glass of water, to facilitate delivery to the stomach.
 Do not break, chew, or empty the pellets from the capsule since this may increase the risk of bleeding.